GabeScott/standard-works-vault/General Conference/2020 April - That They May See.md

 I was shining my light but not in a way that would help Elder Perry.
 Now, knowing that he needed my light to safely navigate the path, I focused the flashlight just ahead of his steps and we were able to return home with confidence.

 My dear brothers and sisters, for years I’ve pondered the principle I learned from Elder Perry.
 The Lord’s invitation to let our light so shine is not just about randomly waving a beam of light and making the world generally brighter.
 It is about focusing our light so others may see the way to Christ.
-It is gathering Israel on this side of the veil—helping others see the next step forward in making and keeping sacred covenants with God.
+It is gathering Israel *on this side of the veil*—helping others see the next step forward in making and keeping sacred covenants with God.[^2]

-The Savior testified, “Behold I am the light; I have set an example for you.”
-Let’s look at one of His examples.
+The Savior testified, “Behold I am the light; I have set an example for you.”[^3] Let’s look at one of His examples.

 The woman at the well was a Samaritan who did not know Jesus Christ and was viewed by many as an outcast in her own society.
 Jesus met her and initiated a conversation.
 He spoke to her of water.
-He then led her to increased light as He declared Himself to be the “living water.”
+He then led her to increased light as He declared Himself to be the “living water.”[^4]

 Christ was compassionately aware of her and her needs.
 He met the woman where she was and started by talking about something familiar and common.
 If He had stopped there, it would have been a positive encounter.
-But it would not have resulted in her going to the city to proclaim, “Come, see ... : is not this the Christ?”
-Gradually, through the conversation, she discovered Jesus Christ, and despite her past, she became an instrument of light, shining the way for others to see.
+But it would not have resulted in her going to the city to proclaim, “Come, see … : is not this the Christ?”[^5] Gradually, through the conversation, she discovered Jesus Christ, and despite her past, she became an instrument of light, shining the way for others to see.[^6]

 Now let’s look at two people who followed the Savior’s example of shining light.
 Recently my friend Kevin was seated next to a business executive at dinner.
 He worried what to talk about for two hours.
 Following a prompting, Kevin asked, “Tell me about your family.
 Where do they come from?”